hashicorp/terraform-website/content/source/docs/plugin/framework/types.html.md

 ## Built-In Types and Values

-The next-generation provider development framework provides a built-in collection of generic attribute type and attribute value implementations in the [`types`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/types) package.
+The provider development framework provides a built-in collection of generic attribute type and attribute value implementations in the [`types`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/types) package.